 I was born and educated in Southampton.
 I studied Microbiology at University, worked in Youth Hostels in the Peak District and Norfolk, taught in Kirkby in Merseyside for 7 years, had 3 sons, lived in Wisconsin USA for three years and moved to the Isle of Wight in 2000.

 I have told stories and run workshops at a number of places and venues over the years including Australia’s Castlemaine State Festival, and the International School in London.
 Most of my work has been on the Isle of Wight for many of the numerous festivals and community events that take place over here.
-Highlights have included bedtime stories on the Kidszone stage at the Isle of Wight Rock Festival, Christmas stories by candlelight in the woods at Fort Victoria and a gecko themed birthday party for an 8 year old.
+Highlights have included bedtime stories on the Kidszone stage at the Isle of Wight Rock Festival, Christmas stories by the fire for Forest School and a gecko themed birthday party for an 8 year old.
 I am always open to new challenges!

 I love stories, and the ideas and images they can convey and believe in there is an important place for oral storytelling, alongside reading, in our culture.
 Story telling can be more creative as each story evolves slightly each time it is told.
 Stories can be adapted, not tied to the words on the page.
 It enables the listeners to create their own imaginative pictures and images as the story unfolds.

-My Favourite stories are those with a twist in the tail, some humour e.g., The four stages of man; Coyote and The money tree; and Anansi Tales.
+My favourite stories are those with a twist in the tail, some humour including The four stages of man; Coyote and the money tree; and Anansi tales.

 I tell stories that may be traditional, modern or new and original.
 I love listening to stories and delight in finding a gem of tale that is calling out to be retold.